JoeGannon/TrackSales/README.md

  - add/remove tracked professions (Current character professions are added automatically on first load or when a new profession is learned)

- Quirks
+ Known limitations
- - COD Payments: use the item name from the subject of the mail (The wow client automatically adds the first item added to the subject line)
+ - COD Payments: use the item name from the subject of the mail (the client automatically adds this)
- - Trades: If a trade includes multiple profession items, the first one found will be used to track the entire trade.
+ - Trades: If a trade includes multiple profession items, the first one found will be used to track the trade.
+ - Trades: Multiple trades with the same character, for the same gold amount, within 2.5 minutes will only be tracked once, see [client limitations](https://github.com/JoeGannon/TrackSales/blob/master/TrackSales/TrackSales.lua#L71-L73)